guptasu/mixer/doc/dev/adapters.md

 **Instantiating ****handler**

 Once builder is validated, Mixer calls its Build method, which returns a handler object which Mixer invokes during request processing.
 The handler instance constructed must implement all the Handler interfaces (runtime request serving interfaces) for all the templates the adapter has registered for.
-If the returned handler fails to implement the required interface for the adapter?s supported templates, Mixer reports an error and doesn?t serve runtime traffic to the particular handler.
+If the returned handler fails to implement the required interface for the adapter's supported templates, Mixer reports an error and doesn't serve runtime traffic to the particular handler.

 *NOTE: *In the Build method, adapters must do all the bootstrapping work (example establishing connection with backend system, initializing cache and more) that they need to start receiving data during request time.